Burakegekocabay/Learning-Java/README.md

 test is not a palindrome word.
 <br>

-# 08 - Prime Numbers
+# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/08-Prime%20Numbers"> 08 - Prime Numbers </a>
 <h3>Algorithm</h3>
 Write a program that displays the first 50 prime numbers in five lines, each of which contains 10 numbers.
 An integer greater